EQ-5D: EQ-5D-3L value sets: VAS and TTO approaches

 Valuation research in the late 1980s investigated several different methods, including ranking, magnitude estimation, paired comparisons as well as several forms of rating, as ways of obtaining values for health states and resulted in the choice of a VAS approach.
 At that time, other methods such as TTO and Standard Gamble (SG) were primarily associated with the development in Canada of the Health Utilities Index (HUI).

-Investigation into valuation methods continued, including a head:head comparison between TTO and SG which resulted in the selection of TTO for use in the 1993 Measurement and Valuation of Health (MVH) study, a programme funded by the UK Department of Health and carried out by the University of York, UK.
+Investigation into valuation methods continued, including a head:head comparison between TTO and SG which resulted in the selection of TTO for use in the 1993 Measurement and Valuation of Health (MVH) study, a programme funded by the UK Department of Health and carried out by the University of York, England.
 This generated an EQ-5D value set based on TTO values from the general public that could be used to generate QALYs.
 The MVH value set became widely applied in economic evaluations in the UK and other countries, and continues to be used today.

-Over the following years, EQ-5D-3L value sets were produced for many countries using either TTO and/or VAS approaches [8].
+Over the following years, EQ-5D-3L value sets were produced for many countries using either TTO and/or VAS approaches.
 Over time, however, TTO emerged as the method of first choice.

 The EQ-net project of 1998–2001, which was funded by the Biomed programme of the European Commission, resulted in the establishment of TTO and VAS databases to facilitate international comparisons of health state values.

-In 2009, the MVH protocol for valuation of EQ-5D-3L health states was refined to improve the data collection process; this was referred to as the ‘Paris protocol’.
+In 2009, the MVH protocol for valuation of EQ-5D-3L health states was refined to improve the data collection process; this was referred to as the 'Paris protocol'.
 This protocol has been used in a number of EQ-5D-3L valuation studies, including those of South Korea, China, France, Portugal, and Brazil.

 The development of the EQ-5D-5L renewed interest in the methodology of valuing health.
-Until 5L value sets were produced, interim values for the EQ-5D-5L were made available using a ‘crosswalk’ approach based on a study in six countries, in which the EQ-5D-3L and 5L had been completed in parallel.
+Until 5L value sets were produced, interim values for the EQ-5D-5L were made available using a 'crosswalk' approach based on a study in six countries, in which the EQ-5D-3L and 5L had been completed in parallel.
 This meant that values for EQ-5D-5L health states could be derived from existing EQ-5D-3L value sets.